How To Read A Dog Food Label

 If a label lists a handful of ingredients that you know, followed by a longer list of words you can't pronounce, that product is probably not of the highest quality.
 Take it a step further and search one of those ingredients online -- you'll probably find that it's not the best for your pooch.

 At Portland Pet Food Company, our motto is "if you can't pronounce it and don't know what it is, why would you feed it to your best friend?"
 In fact, quinoa is probably the only word you'll struggle to pronounce in our products!

 4. Is It Really Meat?

 According to the AAFCO, meat is classified as the “clean flesh of slaughtered mammals and is limited to… striated muscle...with or without the accompanying and overlaying fat and portions of the skin, sinew, nerve and blood vessels that accompany the flesh."

 Which should you feed your pet?
 The answer is to always do careful research on the product you’re interested in and consult your vet.
-In the meantime, Portland Pet Food Company can guarantee that your pets are getting premium human-grade meat and produce intended for sale to humans.
+In the meantime, we can guarantee that your dog is getting premium human-grade meat and produce intended for sale to humans.
 We use only chicken thighs, turkey legs or breast, pork loin, and ground premium beef.

-Please note: At Portland Pet Food Company, we make healthy, natural dog treats and healthy, natural dog food toppings.
+At Portland Pet Food Company, we make healthy, natural dog treats and healthy, natural dog food toppings.
 Our dog treats and toppings are especially good for senior dogs and dogs who are picky eaters.
 Gluten-free options are available in our dog treats and dog food toppings.
 We also offer a fresh dog food subscription, delivered to your home.